Best GEO Tools for Small Businesses: What to Choose Without an Enterprise Budget

 2. SEO platforms with AI add-ons

 These can be acceptable if the business already pays for them and AI visibility is a secondary concern.
-As a primary GEO solution, they are often too shallow.
+As a primary GEO solution, they are often too shallow — typically covering 5 providers (for example, Semrush AI Visibility tracks 5), skipping Russian AI entirely, and offering analytics without a closed-loop action layer.

 3. Manual monitoring